 You apply a stamp to a PDF in much the same way you apply a rubber stamp to a paper document.
 You can choose from a list of predefined stamps, or you can create your own stamps.
 Dynamic stamps obtain information from your computer and from the Identity panel of the Preferences dialog box, allowing you to indicate name, date, and time information on the stamp.

-The Stamp tool appears in the Annotations panel by default.
+The Stamp tool appears in the secondary toolbar of the Comment tool.

 A. Dynamic stamp B. Sign Here stamp C. Standard business stamp D. Custom stamp

 For a tutorial on creating dynamic stamps, see Dynamic Stamp Secrets at http://acrobatusers.com/tutorials/dynamic_stamp_secrets.